satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 context, and at a later time may not stand up to scrutiny or may yield new insights.

-Proposed re-design of the peer review system
+Proposed re-design of the peer review process

 While there are notable examples of journals (e.g., Frontiers - frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
 plosone.org) and paper archives (arXiv.org) that address some of the above individual problems, the vast majority of journals do not.
-In this section, we address all of these problems by proposing an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
+In this section, we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
 Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
-In the following sections, for each of the problems listed above, we first describe our proposed solution, then highlight the relevance of current code review systems in addressing the problem and finally describe enhancements to the current systems to support our proposed solution.
+For each of the problems listed above, we first describe our proposed solution, then highlight the relevance of current code review systems in addressing the problem and finally describe enhancements to the current systems to support our proposed solution.